 Medical components that are in contact with tissue within the body must be made of bio-compatible materials.
 Examples of such materials are PFA, PTFE and nylons such as Pebax and Grilamid.

-Medical components often have the highest requirements in terms of strip quality, residue and clean transitions betwen stripped and un-stripped zones.
+Medical components often have the highest requirements in terms of strip quality, residue and clean transitions between stripped and unstripped zones.

 Carbon dioxide laser light is strongly absorbed by these materials, but the "hot" stripping of the Mercury systems is often not suitable for precision medical requirements.
 Below are a few examples: